si-medbif/medbif2022/README.md

 ![alt text](/resource/1.png)
 # Greeting Visitor!
 This is the HomePage of M.Sc.
-Bioinformatic student's roster of 2022 academic year.
+Medical Bioinformatic student's roster of 2022 academic year.
 This page roughly contains the contact information of student, advisor, and program coordinator which is available through the sections below.
+Please don't hesitate to contact us for research opportunity and to inquire about our program.

 ***